Native Tongue (Hiaasen novel): Synopsis

-Joe sabotages equipment at the Falcon Trace construction site and, with Carrie's encouragement, issues phony press releases about disease outbreaks and poisonous snakes at the park.
+Joe sabotages equipment at the Falcon Trace construction site and, with Carrie's encouragement, issues phony press releases about the park.
 Charlie counters each of these releases, while Pedro unsuccessfully tries to kill Joe.
-Under Skink's guidance, Joe and Carrie also meet and compare notes with Molly, Bud, and Danny, leading Joe to learn of Frankie's true identity.
-When Bud and Danny appear to exchange Francis's files for their blackmail money, Pedro and one of his security guards try to kill them instead.
+Under Skink's guidance, Joe and Carrie meet and compare notes with Molly, Bud and Danny, leading Joe to learn of Frankie's true identity.
+When Bud and Danny appear to exchange Frankie's files for the blackmail money, Pedro and one of his security guards try to kill them instead.
 The burglars escape, and an enraged Bud tracks down a mid-ranking Gotti associate to inform him of Frankie's whereabouts.
-A mob hit man is sent down, but his shot accidentally wounds the golf pro standing next to Frankie.
+A hit man is sent, but his shot accidentally wounds a golf pro standing next to Frankie.

 Disguised in Carrie's animal costume, Joe enters the park and, with Bud and Danny's help, confronts Frankie in his office.
-Joe offers him a graceful way out of his troubles, giving him a press release announcing that he will cancel Falcon Trace for environmentally conscious reasons.
-Joe reminds Frankie that he obtained the permits for Falcon Trace using a false name, and that his exposure will doom both the park and the development while putting Frankie in violation of his probation for defrauding the government and hiring convicted felons as security guards.
-As Frankie considers taking Joe's offer, Pedro bursts in, disarms Joe, and marches him out of the office.
+Joe offers him a graceful way out, giving him a press release announcing that he will cancel Falcon Trace for environmentally conscious reasons.
+Joe reminds Frankie that since he obtained the permits for Falcon Trace under a false name and hired convicted felons as security guards, he will be in violation of his probation.
+As Frankie considers taking Joe's offer, Pedro bursts in, disarms Joe and marches him out of the office.
 Frankie orders him killed.
-Skink rescues Joe from a brutal beating and pitches Pedro into the whale tank, where he drowns while being raped by a bottlenose dolphin.
+Skink rescues Joe and pitches Pedro into the whale tank, where he drowns while being raped by a bottlenose dolphin.

 Skink rejects Joe's subtle approach in favor of burning the Kingdom down.
 After the two men watch Carrie's first and last performance as the star of the Kingdom's Jubilee parade, Skink trips the park's fire alarm and causes the tourists and employees to flee.
-As Frankie tries in vain to find his security detail, he is shot dead in his office by the hit man, posing as a tourist.
-Joe and Carrie escape the burning park on foot while Molly, Danny, and Bud watch the proceedings on the television in her hospital room.
+As Frankie tries to find his security detail, he is shot dead by the hit man.
+Joe and Carrie escape the burning park on foot while Molly, Danny and Bud watch the proceedings on television.
 In the epilogue, Falcon Trace is acquired by outside investors with plans to continue the development, but the project is halted when the Mothers of Wilderness report a sighting of two more of the presumed-extinct voles in the nearby woods.
 The land, and the remains of the Amazing Kingdom, are replanted and eventually incorporated into the nearby nature preserve.